-3. Side Laying Twist can also be done without props.
-Normally, a person would rest their heads and torso on a bolster while legs are bent to one side.
+4. Spinal Twist can also be done without props.
+Normally, a prone facing person would rest their heads and torso on a bolster while legs are bent to one side.
 Does the place you’re working at have foam rollers?
 Those could be bolsters.
 Without a bolster or makeshift bolster, a supine approach will be more comfortable.
 If clients have towels, encourage them to place a folded lengthwise towel on their mat to rest their spine and head on or multi-folded between their knees.
-Or again, if you have extra mats, they can be rolled up so the clients could lie upon them.
+Or again, if you have extra mats, they can be folded up so the clients could lie upon them.

 6. Child’s Pose doesn’t have to have a prop.
 It would be awesome to have a bolster; however, it isn’t a deal breaker if the studio doesn’t have them available.
 Try the version where the arms wrap around the legs.
 Or if you have blocks; get creative, try stacking 2-4 blocks against each other lengthwise to sort of mimic a bolster.
 Students can lay their towel on top if they happen to have one.

-6. Reclining Big Toe Pose, again, this pose doesn’t need a prop.
+7. Reclining Big Toe Pose, again, this pose doesn’t need a prop.
 You can have your clients hold and support their leg with their hands.
 Some prop ideas to make this more restorative include encouraging the clients to use their towels or if you have straps.

 9. Seated Forward Fold have clients fold the back of their mats maybe three times so their hips can be elevated as they pursue the pose.
 If you have blocks available use them!
 Blocks can help your participants linger longer in the pose.
 If you have one block, place it between the ankles.
 If your participants can have two blocks, have them place the blocks on the outsides of the legs near the ankles or under the knees for tight hamstrings.
 Either way, clients can settle longer in the pose with the support.